ARM-software/astc-encoder/README.md

 ## The ASTC format

-The ASTC compressed data format, developed by ARM® and AMD, has been adopted as an official extension to the Open GL®, OpenGL ES, and Vulkan graphics APIs.
+The ASTC compressed data format, developed by Arm® and AMD, has been adopted as an official extension to the Open GL®, OpenGL ES, and Vulkan® graphics APIs.
 It provides a major step forward both in terms of image quality at a given bitrate, and in terms of the format and bitrate flexibility available to content creators.
 This allows more assets to use compression, often at a